ArchangelX360/dataset-visualizer/README.md

 ### Core programs

-**WARNING: We assume that nodejs and npm are already installed on your machine**

-You will need Java >=8 and MongoDB >=2.6.10 to use this application :
+You will need Java >=8 and MongoDB >=2.6.10 and Node.js to use this application :

-    sudo apt-get install openjdk-8-jre mongodb
+    sudo apt-get install openjdk-8-jre mongodb nodejs npm

 ### YCSB specific requirements